simialfa03/M242_RFID_Project/README.md

 # About
-This Repository contains Information of a Arduino MKR1010 (RFID Door Lock) school project.
+This Repository contains Information of an Arduino MKR1010 (RFID Door Lock) school project.
-The Arduino is able to scan RFID cards in order to unlock a 3D printed doorlock.
+The Arduino is able to scan RFID cards in order to unlock a 3D printed door lock.
 Feel free to use the code for your projects.

 # Requirements